 Ironically, I was less than impressed during my first visit here.
 Continue reading

-I’ve written about packaged hard-boiled eggs in an earlier “prototype” of this blog, but seeing them again, this time at Giant, made me think about reposting.
+I’ve written about grocery store hard boiled eggs in an earlier “prototype” of this blog, but seeing them again, this time at Giant, made me think about reposting.
 Continue reading

 It’s that beautiful time of year again.
 That time when DC area residents notice that certain trees in their neighbourhood, the same ones which have blended into the background all year round, are beginning to look like large balls of pink cotton candy on a stick.
 That time when local media are keenly watching and reporting on the peak flowering period of the cherry blossom trees.
 That time, when tourists throng the Tidal Basin in droves, just to marvel at the natural springtime beauty that very briefly descends upon the city.
 Cherry blossom season in Washington DC is a sight behold, but the finicky nature of the flowers can make it hard to plan a weekend of pink blossom splendour.